Jesse James: Rumors of survival

-Rumors of Jesse James's survival proliferated almost as soon as the newspapers announced his death.
+Rumors of Jesse James' survival proliferated almost as soon as the newspapers announced his death.
 Some said that Robert Ford killed someone other than James in an elaborate plot to allow him to escape justice.
 These tales have received little credence, then or since.
-None of James's biographers accepted them as plausible.
+None of James' biographers accepted them as plausible.
 The body buried in Kearney, Missouri, marked "Jesse James" was exhumed in 1995 and subjected to mitochondrial DNA typing.
-The report, prepared by Anne C. Stone, Ph.D., James E. Starrs, L.L.M., and Mark Stoneking, Ph.D., confirmed that the mtDNA recovered from the remains was consistent with the mtDNA of one of James's relatives in the female line.
+The report, prepared by Anne C. Stone, Ph.D., James E. Starrs, L.L.M., and Mark Stoneking, Ph.D., confirmed that the mtDNA recovered from the remains was consistent with the mtDNA of one of James' relatives in the female line.

 The theme of survival was featured in a 2009 documentary, Jesse James' Hidden Treasure, which aired on the History Channel.
 The documentary was dismissed as pseudo history and pseudoscience by historian Nancy Samuelson in a review she wrote for the Winter 2009–2010 edition of The James-Younger Gang Journal.

 J. Frank Dalton claimed to be Jesse James.
 Dalton was allegedly 101 years old at the time of his first public appearance, in May 1948.
 Dalton died August 15, 1951, in Granbury, Texas.
 Oran Baker, Hood County sheriff, conducted a visual postmortem exam and found he had thirty-two bullet wounds and a rope burn around his neck.
 He was buried in Granbury Cemetery, where the headstone bears the name of "Jesse Woodson James".
-His story did not hold up to questioning from James's surviving relatives.
+Dalton's story was disputed by James' surviving relatives.